lowRISC/opentitan/hw/ip/spi_host/README.md

 #### Specifying Command Segments

-The SPI host supports all four possible modes for command segments, and they are controlled writing one of the following values to the 2-bit {{< regref "COMMAND.DIRECTION" >}} register:
+The SPI host supports all four possible modes for command segments, and they are controlled writing one of the following values to the 2-bit {{#regref spi_host.COMMAND.DIRECTION }} register:
 - 2'b00: Dummy cycles only (neither side transmits)
 - 2'b01: RX Only
 - 2'b10: TX Only